 What happens in dilated cardiomyopathy?

-In this condition the heart muscle is weakened.
-The ventricles then enlarge (dilate) because their muscular walls have developed weakness and have become floppy.
+In dilated cardiomyopathy the heart muscle is weakened.
+The ventricles then enlarge (dilate) because their muscular walls have become weak and floppy.
 This means the heart does not pump blood as strongly as normal.

 Note: other common heart conditions can cause a dilated heart.
 For example, coronary heart disease, high blood pressure and heart valve disease.
 These conditions can put a strain on the heart, which may cause the heart to dilate.
 With dilated cardiomyopathy, the heart dilates because of a problem with the heart muscle itself.